“My Job Is Being A Parent”

 - Using your words and behaviors to help the world be a better place.

 - Being respectful to adults.

 I could let you do nothing, eat junk food for every meal, text to your friends all day, watch too much TV, do nothing to help out around the house, mouth off, curse, think everything is a joke, ignore your homework, skip school, stay out late with your friends, get no sleep, treat adults with disrespect, say mean things to people, and be a bad citizen.

 I could do that, but I won’t.
-I will continue to push you to be the best you can be.
+Instead, will continue to push you to be the best you can be.
 I owe it to you to be the best at my job.
-I will always do it, even if you don’t like it.
+Even if you don’t like it.
 And you may not thank me now, but you will one day when you are an accomplished young adult who has a strong, powerful life full of opportunities.

 I think you are capable of doing something amazing with your life.
 You are that special.